 - Complete and submit a NEPA Certificate Program application form to the Department of Environment and Society at USU (for application form and mailing address, see: http://qcnr.usu.edu/nepa/application).

 - Provide a transcript documenting the completion of a bachelor’s degree.

-Mail both the application and transcript documentation to:
+Mail or FAX both the application and transcript documentation to:

 Utah State University

 Participants in the program can apply and be admitted at any time.
 Students can begin the program any semester, and they have five years from their first semester to finish the program.
 It is recommended, however, that participants complete the program in two years.

 Program participants are required to take a total of eight courses: four required core courses, three elective courses, and one capstone course.